12TribesofIsrael/ultimatedisputegenerator/outputletter/Equifax/Lee_2025-08-05_DELETION_DEMAND_Equifax.md

 ## LEGAL NOTICE OF DISPUTE AND DEMAND FOR DELETION

 Dear Equifax,

+I am formally requesting a comprehensive disclosure of my entire file.
+It is imperative that only information that is completely accurate and thorough be included.

 I am writing to formally DISPUTE and DEMAND THE IMMEDIATE DELETION of the following inaccurate, unverifiable, and legally non-compliant information from my credit report pursuant to my rights under the Fair Credit Reporting Act (FCRA), specifically 15 USC §1681i.